Significant wave height

 is defined traditionally as the mean wave height (trough to crest) of the highest third of the waves (H1/3).
-Nowadays it is usually defined as four times the standard deviation of the surface elevation – or equivalently as four times the square root of the zeroth-order moment (area) of the wave spectrum.
+It is usually defined as four times the standard deviation of the surface elevation – or equivalently as four times the square root of the zeroth-order moment (area) of the wave spectrum.
 The symbol Hm0 is usually used for that latter definition.
 The significant wave height (Hs) may thus refer to Hm0 or H1/3; the difference in magnitude between the two definitions is only a few percent.

 SWH is used to characterize sea state, including winds and swell.

 Origin and definition

 The original definition resulted from work by the oceanographer Walter Munk during World War II.
 The significant wave height was intended to mathematically express the height estimated by a "trained observer".
 It is commonly used as a measure of the height of ocean waves.

 Time domain definition

 Significant wave height H1/3, or Hs or Hsig, as determined in the time domain, directly from the time series of the surface elevation, is defined as the average height of that one-third of the N measured waves having the greatest heights: $$H_{1/3} = \frac{1}{\frac13\,N}\, \sum_{m=1}^{\frac13\,N}\, H_m$$ where Hm represents the individual wave heights, sorted into descending order of height as m increases from 1 to N. Only the highest one-third is used, since this corresponds best with visual observations of experienced mariners, whose vision apparently focuses on the higher waves.